-More people in the United States and around the world now have dementia than ever before.
+More people in the United States and worldwide now have dementia than ever before.
 Most experts suggest that longevity is the primary driver for the higher rates of Alzheimer's and dementia.

 When you have dementia, it is a crisis for you and the family.
-Your family and finances will be affected, especially if you had no plan in place to address the high costs and related family burdens that come with memory loss.
+Your family and finances will be affected, especially if you have no plan to address the high costs and related family burdens of memory loss and other aging-related health problems.

 Family history research shows that if you have a first-degree relative diagnosed with Alzheimer's disease, your risk of developing it increases by 30%.
 A first-degree relative includes parents and siblings.

-If you have multiple first-degree relatives with Alzheimer's, the risk of you developing Alzheimer's in your life increases.
+If you have multiple first-degree relatives with Alzheimer's, the risk of developing Alzheimer's in your lifetime increases above average.

 Sometimes it may skip a generation, so understanding your grandparent's health history can be helpful.
-However, keep in mind that longevity was less in previous generations, so family members may not have lived long enough to develop the disease.
+However, consider that life expectancy was less in previous generations, so family members may not have lived long enough to develop the disease.

 Any disease, including Alzheimer's and other dementias, that runs in families will be due to genetics (hereditary factors), environmental factors, or both.
 However, Alzheimer's Association says family history is not necessary for an individual to develop Alzheimer's.

 Extended Family History Also Increases Alzheimer's Risk